 In some cases, changing the length of your loan when refinancing can be advantageous.
 If you can afford higher monthly payments, thanks to an increase in income, you could refinance into a shorter loan (such as from a 30-year fixed to a 15-year fixed) to pay off your mortgage faster, saving thousands of dollars in interest payments over the life of the loan.

 I want to take cash out:

 As I mentioned earlier, you can also do a cash-out refinance, which allows you to use the equity you’ve built in your home to borrow money at a low cost.
-People often reinvest that cash out back into their home to make improvements that boost their home’s value.
-Taking cash out can also be useful if you need extra money for expenses such as education or medical costs and do not have access to other funds.
+Taking cash out can be useful if you need extra money for everything from making home improvements to expenses such as education or medical costs and do not have access to other funds.

 I want to consolidate debt: